 2) Quarantining and Isolating

-Off-campus college-owned houses will be used for isolation space.
+An on-campus residence hall and off-campus college-owned houses will be used for isolation space.
 Before student arrival, these houses will be stocked with an infrared thermometer, over the counter medications for symptom relief, beverages, and non-perishable foods.
 When a student is identified as a PUI or tests positive, the CMT will be notified.
 Students will be provided a packet of information and transported to their assigned unit.
 Dining services will be notified to begin meal delivery.
 SHCS medical staff will complete a telehealth visit daily to check on student health status.
 In-person visits will be scheduled as needed.
 Students will contact Campus Safety for afterhours emergent concerns.
 Counseling staff and/or the Chaplain will provide daily check-in for emotional support while in isolation and convey additional needs to clinical staff as indicated.

 Students required to quarantine will do so in place if their housing assignment permits.
 If needed, students may be moved to an isolation bed for quarantine purposes.
 Quarantined students will require food delivery and will not be permitted to enter common spaces or occupied bathrooms.